Choreographies of Undoing

 Introducing a camera into this space as my witness has been recent—and for me, vulnerable and curious.

-I think what is happening in me is some kind of necessary gesture in a long journey of re-patterning or undoing.
-If the shapes and gestures of my body have been formed under the gaze of social projections onto a visibly cis man, then perhaps something in their undoing also wishes to be witnessed.
-Not for exposure or spectacle, nor even as protest—no. I think that I hope what accumulates in this work might succeed as a quiet offering to any of us asking questions with our bodies, and seeking the way back to our animal sense.
+I feel that what is happening in me in this project is a necessary gesture in a long journey of re-patterning and undoing.
+If the shapes and gestures of my body have been formed under the gaze of social projections onto a visibly cis man, then perhaps something in their undoing also wishes to be witnessed—not for exposure or spectacle, nor as protest, but as a quiet offering to any of us asking questions with our bodies and seeking a way back to our animal sense.

 This work is ongoing—tentative, embodied, and unfinished.
 For now, I’m still exploring, watching, listening, and filming.